lilith645/Diablo-Revived/README.md

 Add a config file that allows players to customise their experience, including options to:

 - ⬜️ Change the max size of gold piles (with fair warning)
-- ✅ Change the amount of XP shared between players
+- ✅ Change the amount of XP shared between players (default: 100%)
 - ⬜️ Distribute gold evenly among all players
 - ⬜️ Allow Pepin to restore life and mana automatically when spoken to like Adria in Diablo II

-... and options to toggle:

-- ✅ Items and gold dropping on death
-- ✅ Friendly fire
-- ✅ Rogue trap highlighting
-- ✅ Auto gold pick up
-- ✅ Projectiles destroying barrels
-- ✅ Level up sound
-- ✅ All unique items dropping

-Bug fixes:
-- Shift + click to belt dupe (see issues)

 # How to Play
 - Build from source (precompiled releases to come in future)